 While reservations aren’t required, they are strongly encouraged.
-Picking begins at the vineyard at 8 am, with a light lunch around noon and dinner at 5 pm (if picking isn't completed before then).
+Picking begins at the vineyard at 8 am, with a light lunch around noon.
 Pickers are free to come and go as their schedule allows, but it works best to call the vineyard ahead of time to make sure they are ready to welcome you and your group.
 When you arrive, you’ll see signage at the end of the driveway, with directions to park closest to the vineyard for easy access.

 Want to make it a weekend?
 Check out places to stay in the Stevens Point Area, and plan a visit to local craft beverage makers - including the Sunset Point Winery - to extend the experience!

 From Grapes to GlassTop

 Wondering what grapes end up where?
 At the Sunset Point Winery, located in downtown Stevens Point, you’ll find several varieties from Rock Ridge Vineyard in use.
 Sip sweet wines, including the sweet fruity Blazin Brianna, made with the vineyard's Brianna grapes or the Polka Stomp, which makes a fantastic white table wine, featuring their Frontenac Blanc grapes.
 For a dry wine, try Explorer, a deep red wine made with Marquette grapes, or coming soon, try the Standing Rocks Red Blend that is made with a mix of Marquette, St. Croix, and Petite Pearl grapes.
 Learn more about all of the wines offered by Sunset Point Winery here.

 Did you know that Rock Ridge helped Sunset Point destem and process a load of grapes into juice last year?

 About Rock Ridge VineyardTop